Resolving Your Dispute

 - Our dispute resolution lawyers are all experienced in mediation

-- Charles Powell and Mark Keeley are both busy commercial mediators who understand what it takes to achieve a sensible commercial outcome to your dispute by making the most of the opportunity mediation presents for early dispute resolution
+- Mark Keeley is a busy commercial mediator who understand what it takes to achieve a sensible commercial outcome to your dispute by making the most of the opportunity mediation presents for early dispute resolution

 Call us now to see how our mediation team can help resolve your dispute.